pippim/pippim.github.io/programs/mserve.md

    caption="Under Construction.png"
 %}

-Development started in 2020 when a few months of work was devoted to the project.
-Each following year another month was devoted.
-A beta version is still years away.
-There are dreams of making a web browser version and a version for automobile head units.
+**mserve** (Music Server) is written in Python.

-The `mserve.py` Music Player program can be accessed on the [Pippim mserve Repository 🔗](https://github.com/pippim/mserve/blob/main/src/mserve.py).
+The main program is called `mserve.py` and can be found on the [Pippim mserve Repository 🔗](https://github.com/pippim/mserve/blob/main/src/mserve.py).

 `mserve.py` is called with `m` from the command line or a desktop shortcut.

 > **IMPORTANT NOTES:**
 >
-> Only tested with Linux, specifically Ubuntu 16.04 LTS
+> Primarily tested with Linux, specifically Ubuntu 16.04 LTS
+> Briefly tested with ChromeOS for about a month and modified
 >
 > There is NO installation script.
 You will have to manually
+> install dependencies with:
+>
-> install dependencies with `sudo apt install python-xxxxx`.
+>    `sudo apt install python-xxxxx`.

+Below you will find the dependencies required by **mserve**.
+Power users will have most of the dependencies already installed on their system.

 ---